ArPimentel/my-awesome-project/README.md

-This awesome project is created to experiment git notions like clone, push and pull
+I managed to clone, pull and I'm getting ready